 Instant and accurate man overboard location is just one of many features that SCADA technology is offering to transform the safety and comfort of pleasure sailing.
-Products4Automation’s SCADA expert Paul Hurst casts an eye (not at all enviously) over of the technology transfer from industrial process plant to luxury yacht.
+Products4Automation’s SCADA expert Paul Hurst casts an eye (not at all enviously) over of the technology transfer from industrial process plant to luxury yachts.

 Fifty years ago, people were saying that automotive technology had reached maturity and could not be developed much further, but time has told a very different story.
 By embracing complementary new technologies and working on constant incremental improvements, automotive engineers have long since left the Morris Traveller and Ford Anglia behind.